-The definition of hybrid is – the combination of two or more different things, aimed at achieving a particular goal or objective.
+The definition of hybrid is "the combination of two or more different things, aimed at achieving a particular goal or objective".
 On the surface this sounds good and globally responsible ideas pop into our minds.
-In 2009 hybrid congers up the idea of “Green Technologies” and smaller carbon footprints, and this is exactly why marketers use the term hybrid.
+In 2009 hybrid conjures up the idea of “Green Technologies” and smaller carbon footprints.
+This is exactly why marketers use the term hybrid.

 In the foundation repair industry hybrid pier systems are the combination of two or more differing materials to achieve an objective.
 Sounds great doesn’t it.
 But, what is the objective?
 And, does combining any two or more materials always create a better product?
 Well with out question the objective is to sell more product for the manufacturer.
 This may not necessarily be good for the consumer, just more expensive.
-Next, just because you combine two or more materials together does not mean that it will perform better that either of the materials alone.
+Next, just because you combine two or more materials together does not mean that it will perform better.
 Combining oil and water does not make better oil or better water.

 Today we hear about combining steel and concrete to make “hybrid” foundation repair systems.
 They will advertise “the best of both worlds”, “the strength of steel with the benefits of concrete”.
 Well this sounds good but you must look past the advertising and see the engineering.
 Placing steel piers below concrete cylinders actually will take away the advantages of the steel piers and hamper the strength of the concrete.
 They say that they use steel to achieve depth (reading between the lines – concrete cylinders do not drive deep enough to supply support) and concrete in the upper soil zones to prevent corrosion.
 If this is the case, then why do they use steel shims at the very top of their system?
 Next, if the steel piers are galvanized to structural standards how are they going to corrode?